wasta-linux/wasta-linux-website/content/home/ubuntu-migration.md

     _(recommended but optional)_

-    - You do not have to install the Cinnamon desktop interface and can continue using Ubuntu's Unity desktop instead, but most Wasta-Linux tutorials and development focus revolve around the Cinnamon interface.Also note that even if you do install Cinnamon, the Ubuntu Unity desktop interface will not be removed, so you can continue using it or Cinnamon, whichever you prefer.
+    You do not have to install the Cinnamon desktop interface and can continue using Ubuntu's customized Gnome desktop instead, but most Wasta-Linux tutorials and development focus revolve around the Cinnamon interface.Also note that even if you do install Cinnamon, the Ubuntu Unity desktop interface will not be removed, so you can continue using it or Cinnamon, whichever you prefer.

-    - The following Terminal **\*** commands *(perform them one at a time)* will install Cinnamon and set it as the default desktop interface:
+    The following Terminal **\*** commands *(perform them one at a time)* will install Cinnamon and set it as the default desktop interface:

       ```
       sudo add-apt-repository ppa:wasta-linux/cinnamon-5-4